top of page

 • Doorways

 If the weather cooperates, we can also step outside for a few portraits in the yard or at the front door.
+In-home sessions offer so much variety without ever leaving home.

 New Hampshire In-Home Family & Newborn Session: Family on couch with their newborn